metapolator/canola/notes/blackwide.md

 ![image](base4.png)

 Now we need to compensate a few things.
-As we can see on this s, I set the original strokes exactly inbetween baseline and glyph height.
+As we can see on this s, I set the original strokes exactly in between baseline and glyph height.
 So I need to scale the verticals back to the glyph heights as the stroke "grows" from its center:

 ![image](sbase.png)